osusec/beavercds-backend/docs/reference/challenge-yaml-reference.md

 ## `category`

-The category for the challenge.
+The category for the challenge, parsed from the directory structure.

 ::: warning
-This is set from the expected directory structure of `<category>/<challenge>/challenge.yaml` and will overwrite whatever is set in the file.
+This is automatically set from the expected directory structure of `<category>/<name>/challenge.yaml` and should not be set in the file.
 :::

 ## `difficulty`